Equality of arms – litigation insurance for insolvency claims

 - Fraudulent trading claims under section 213 of the Insolvency Act 1986

-- Wrongful trading claims under section 214 Insolvency Act 1986
+- Wrongful trading claims under section 214 of the Insolvency Act 1986

-- Transactions at an undervalue under section 238 Insolvency Act 1986
+- Transactions at an undervalue under section 238 of the Insolvency Act 1986

-- Preference claims under section 239 Insolvency Act 1986
+- Preference claims under section 239 of the Insolvency Act 1986

-- Transactions defrauding creditors under section 423 Insolvency Act 1986
+- Transactions defrauding creditors under section 423 of the Insolvency Act 1986

 Our experience of insolvency litigation is considerable and our reputation for excellent service is second-to-none.
-The products we offer reflect our commitment to listening to our clients and providing the best tools to promote access to justice.
+The products we offer reflect our commitment to listening to our clients and providing effective insurance that enables insolvency practitioners to get the best results out of their claims.

-• Litigation insurance for insolvency litigation is used by liquidators and trustees in bankruptcy alike
+- Litigation insurance for insolvency litigation is used by liquidators, administrators and trustees in bankruptcy

 Getting the timing right

-The policy is purchased after a legal dispute arises.
+The litigation insurance policy is purchased after a legal dispute arises.

 The best time to send a case to us is as soon as you are reasonably able to assess the merits of the claim.
 Usually, this is after your investigation and the pre-action correspondence has been completed, and before proceedings are issued.
-However, cases can be referred to us at any stage of the case.
+However, cases can be referred to us at any stage.

-It is useful to see pre-action correspondence, the insolvency practitioner’s witness statement and exhibit, and information about the respondents’ ability to pay damages and costs.
+It is useful to see pre-action correspondence, when available, any insolvency practitioner’s witness statement and exhibits, and information about the opponent’s ability to pay damages and costs.

 Your questions answered

-The Insured will be recorded as the insolvency practitioner, acting as the trustee in bankruptcy or liquidator.
+The Insured will usually be recorded as the insolvency practitioner, acting as the trustee in bankruptcy, administrator or liquidator.

 The insolvency practitioner will be liable to pay the premium.

-We understand that global settlements are common place in insolvency litigation.
-If it is necessary to reduce the premium in order to bring about a settlement, Temple can consider doing so on a pari passu basis with your fees.
+We understand that global settlements are commonplace in insolvency litigation.
+If it is necessary to reduce the premium in order to bring about a settlement, we can consider doing so on a commercial basis that works for us and the client.

 The standard terms and conditions provide indemnity for the Insured’s own disbursements and the other side’s costs.
 Own disbursements which are indemnified under the terms of the policy, for example mediator’s fees or the cost of an expert report, will be eligible for disbursement funding.